Chart Color Schemes

 Coramba - Nana Glen - Bucca features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 80.2% of all households, including 35.3% couples with children, 34.7% couples without children, and 9.8% single parent families.
-Non-family households account for the remaining 19.8%, with lone person households at 17.0% and group households comprising 2.8%.
-The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.4.
+Family households constitute 80.2% of all households, including 35.3% couples with children, 34.7% couples without children, and 9.8% single parent families.
+Non-family households comprise the remaining 19.8%, with lone person households at 17.0% and group households making up 2.8%.
+The median household size is 2.7 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households